-As well as the layer display state and color settings, the View Configurations dialog also gives access to other display settings, including:
+As well as the layer display state and color settings, the View Configuration panel also gives access to other display settings, including:

-- How each type of object is displayed (solid, draft or hidden), in the Show/Hide tab of the dialog.
+- How each type of object is displayed (solid or draft), and its transparency (Object Visibility).

-- Various view options, such as if Pad Net names and Pad Numbers are to be displayed, the Origin Marker, if Special Strings should be converted, and so on.
-These are configured in the View Options tab of the dialog.
+- Various view options, such as if the Origin Marker, Pad Net names and Pad Numbers are to be displayed (Additional Options).

-- In the Board Layers and Colors tab, confirm that the 2 signal layers are visible.
+- In the Layers and Colors tab, confirm that the Top Layer and Bottom Layer signal layers are visible.

-- Note that this dialog is where you control the display of the mask layers, the silkscreen layers and the system layers, such as DRC and grids.
+- Note that this panel is where you control the display of the mask layers, the silkscreen layers and the system layers, such as DRC and grids.

-- To have less visual "clutter" during placement and routing, disable the display of the Mechanical Layers, all of the Mask Layers, and the Drill Guide and Drill Drawing layers.
+- To have less visual "clutter" during placement and routing, disable the display of the Mechanical Layers, Solder and Paste Mask Layers, and the Drill Guide and Drill Drawing layers.